jsenv/jsenv-template-node-package/readme.md

 # Development lifecycle

 If you want to work on this project, read this documentation.
 It describes all the expected steps from the moment you start coding to the moment a new version is published on npm.
-This documentation also explains how to configure and use the tools available in the project.
+This documentation also explains how to configure and use the tools available in the repository.

 <details>
   <summary>1.
 Setup</summary>